-In order to develop a set of educational activities aimed to sort rational numbers on a number line, we refer to some theoretical frameworks that will be described in the session 2.
+In order to develop a set of educational activities aimed to compare decimal numbers, we refer to some theoretical frameworks that will be described in the session 2.

 In session 3 the design of the educational activities is described.
-In particular, if the activities are addressed to a single student or to the class, the educational aim of the activities, the Cognitive area and math domain of interest and the Mathematical objects in the areas of difficulties identified through the B2 questionnaire.
+In particular, if the activities are addressed to students or the class, the educational aim of the activities, the Cognitive area and math domain of interest and the Mathematical objects in the areas of difficulties identified through the B2 questionnaire